-I needed a light, healthy pumpkin dessert that I could eat all year, that wouldn’t break the weight watchers points bank.
-And that is why I created these healthy 2 bite pumpkin blondies!
+And that's another reason why I created these healthy 2 bite Healthy Pumpkin Pie Blondies!!
+I needed a light, healthy pumpkin dessert that I could eat all year, that wouldn't break the weight watchers points bank.

 But in retrospect, I guess my light Thanksgiving dessert, all those years ago, was a pretty lame and lazy attempt at a weight watchers friendly recipe.
 But it was early days in terms of my recipe development experience so I didn't really have a clue what I was doing.
 I basically took canned pumpkin, non-fat Cool Whip, cinnamon, and graham cracker crumbs, attempted to force it all into a glass and called it parfait.
 And although it was fairly low points, it was NOT good!
 My poor family...

 But this light pumpkin dessert is good, so enjoy it and remember.... some points are just worth it!